+- We will make available to everyone who needs or desires them the widest possible diversity of views and modes of expression, including those which are strange, unorthodox or unpopular.
 Creative thought is, by its nature, new.
 New ideas are always different and, to some people, distressing and even threatening.
 The creator of every new idea is likely to be regarded as unconventional, occasionally heretical, until his idea is first examined, then refined, then tested in its political. social or moral applications.
 The characteristic ability of our governmental system to adapt to necessary change is vastly strengthened by the option of the people to choose freely from among conflicting opinions.
 To stifle nonconformist ideas at their inception would be to end the democratic process.
 Only through continuous weighing and selection from among opposing views can free individuals obtain the strength needed for intelligent, constructive decisions and actions.
 In short, we need to understand not only what we believe, but why we believe as we do.

+- We need not endorse every idea contained in the materials we produce and make available.
 We serve the educational process by disseminating the knowledge and wisdom required for the growth of the mind and the expansion of learning.
 For us to employ our own political, moral, or esthetic views as standards for determining what materials are published or circulated conflicts with the public interest.
 We cannot foster true education by imposing on others the structure and content of our own opinions.
 We must preserve and enhance the people’s right to a broader range of ideas than those held by any librarian or publisher or church or government.
 We hold that it is wrong to limit any person to those ideas and that information another believes to be true, good, and proper.

+- We regard as irrelevant to the acceptance and distribution of any creative work the personal history or political affiliations of the author or others responsible for it or its publication.
 A work of art must be judged solely on its own merits.
 Creativity cannot flourish if its appraisal and acceptance by the community is influenced by the political views or private lives of the artists or the creators.
 A society that allows blacklists to be compiled and used to silence writers and artists cannot exist as a free society.

+- With every available legal means, we will challenge laws or governmental action restricting or prohibiting the publication of certain materials or limiting free access to such materials.
 Our society has no place for legislative efforts to coerce the taste of its members, to restrict adults to reading matter deemed suitable only for children, or to inhibit the efforts of creative persons in their attempts to achieve artistic perfection.
 When we prevent serious artists from dealing with truth as they see it, we stifle creative endeavor at its source.
 Those who direct and control the intellectual development of our children– parents, teachers, religious leaders, scientists, philosophers, statesman–must assume the responsibility for preparing young people to cope with life as it is and to face the diversity of experience to which they will be exposed as they mature.
 This is an affirmative responsibility that cannot be discharged easily, certainly not with the added burden of curtailing one’s access to art, literature, and opinion.
 Tastes differ.
 Taste, like morality, cannot be controlled by government, for governmental action, devised to suit the demands of one group, thereby limits the freedom of all others.

+- We oppose labeling any work of literature or art, or any persons responsible for its creation, as subversive, dangerous, or otherwise undesirable.
 Labeling attempts to predispose users of the various media of communication, and to ultimately close off a path to knowledge.
 Labeling rests on the assumption that persons exist who have a special wisdom, and who, therefore, can be permitted to determine what will have good and bad effects on other people.
 But freedom of expression rests on the premise of ideas vying in the open marketplace for acceptance, change, or rejection by individuals.
 Free men choose this path.

+- Both as citizens and professionals, we will strive by all legitimate means open to us to be relieved of the threat of personal, economic, and legal reprisals resulting from our support and defense of the principles of intellectual freedom.
 Those who refuse to compromise their ideals in support of intellectual freedom have often suffered dismissals from employment, forced resignations, boycotts of products and establishments, and other invidious forms of punishment.
 We perceive the admirable, often lonely, refusal to succumb to threats of punitive action as the highest form of true professionalism: dedication to the cause of intellectual freedom and the preservation of vital human and civil liberties.